-Humans started communicating language since 100,000 years ago.
-Every country has its own national language through which the day-to-day affairs goes between the people in that country.
-India being a diverse country with different languages, dialects, religions, regions, and cultures, has a problem of lingua franca.
+Humans started communicating language 100,000 years ago.
+Every country has its own national language through which the day-to-day affairs goes among the people in that country.
+India being a diverse country with different languages, dialects, religions, regions, and cultures, has a problem with lingua franca.
 The problem of lingua franca in India is important because language is basic.

-According to the people’s linguistic survey of India, there are 780 languages and 86 scriptures out of which 250 languages extinguished and some other languages are in endangered.
+According to the people’s linguistic survey of India, there are 780 languages and 86 scriptures out of which 250 languages are extinguished and some other languages are endangered.
 It reflects the culture.